The Worshipful Company of Carmen and HM Forces

 For over 200 years The Carmen have been closely associated with the nation’s armed forces.
 In 1803, during the Napoleonic Wars, they offered to supply the Government with ‘420 Carts and 1,000 Horses’ – these close links with Britain’s forces continues to this day.

 Support for our military services was further cemented when the Company signed up to the Armed Forces Covenant, proudly supporting those who serve.

-Selected senior officers in the Royal Navy, the Army and the Royal Air Force sit on the governing Court of The Company, currently Lieutenant-General Sir Mark Poffley KCB, OBE (Master General of Logistics); Rear Admiral Andrew Kyte (Assistant Chief of Defence Staff (Logistic Operations) and Chief Naval Logistics Officer); and Air Vice-Marshal Alan Gillespie CBE (Air Officer Commanding No 2 Group RAF).
+Selected senior officers in the Royal Navy, the Army and the Royal Air Force sit on the governing Court of The Company, currently Major-General Simon Hutchings OBE, FCILT (Master General of Logistics); Rear Admiral Andrew Kyte (Assistant Chief of Defence Staff (Logistic Operations and Chief Naval Logistics Officer); and Air Vice-Marshal Alan Gillespie CBE (Air Officer Commanding No 2 Group RAF).

 Every year the Carmen look at the world of transport and logistics and honour the best in their chosen field.
 One of the highlights of the Carmen’s year is the prestigious annual awards ceremony when we honour soldiers, sailors and airmen, officers, NCOs and other ranks, with special recognition of their achievements.
 Often attended by HRH The Princess Royal, a Past Master of the Company, these awards demonstrate our commitment to those who serve and we are proud to honour those who give so much.

 In addition to honouring individuals, we are proud to have formally recognised affiliations to various HM Forces units, going back to 1946.

 This started when the Carmen presented arms to HMS ANSON which had been in active service during the Second World War.
 In 1996 we adopted HMS CARDIFF which was involved in the Falklands and the Gulf, before involvement in the 2003 Iraq campaign.